 Only have one day in Milan, and looking to make the most of it?
-Lucky for you, we’re going deep into the perfect way to spend a day in Milan based on our recent experience of spending almost exactly 24 hours in the northern Italian gem.
+Lucky for you, we’re going deep into the perfect way to spend a day in Milan based on our recent experience of spending almost exactly 24 hours in the northern Italian gem (2022 update: Matt made it back to Milan for the better part of a week, and has some new information to add to the guide below).

 And, really, that’s one of our favorite parts about Italy.
 The fact that each region has such a strong sense of identity stemming from thousands of years ago gives each of Italy’s big cities a very unique vibe (for lack of a more sophisticated word), and Milan is no different.
 It’s modern, while Rome is ancient.
 It’s huge, while Venice is tiny.
 It’s more locals (or people who live there, at least) than tourists, while Florence is Disneyland.